Luxury Chalets in Lech

 The quieter more lavish neighbour to St Anton, a charming town centre sits amongst a number of great hotels and chalet apartments.
 In town there are a number of luxury boutique shops and authentic Austrian restaurants.

 Exceptional skiing and charming scenery aside, Lech is a gourmand’s paradise.
 With a rich array of top-class cuisine on offer – usually with prices to match – the restaurants of Lech cater to all tastes.
 For a day off the ski’s head for lunch at the Murmeli and enjoy the local cuisine is a super cosy atmosphere.

-The proximity to Innsbruck means that Lech is an ideal option for a long weekend, though with the size of the ski area you will be hard pushed to cover the whole terrain with in a week.
+The proximity to Innsbruck or Zurich (which can be an easier option as weather can shut Innsbruck and the train from Zurich is super efficient).
+This makes Lech an ideal option for a long weekend, though with the size of the ski area you will be hard pushed to cover the whole terrain with in a week.